Washington Assessment of Student Learning: High minority failure rates

 Compared to the half of most students, nearly three-quarters of the state's African American and Latino students who took the 10th-grade WASL failed at least one of the subjects needed to graduate.
-Two-thirds of Native Americans were not on track to earning a diploma, and 70 percent of students living in poverty, mostly white and Asian.
+Two-thirds of Native Americans were not on track to earning a diploma, and 70% of students living in poverty, mostly white and Asian.
 Although research has shown an achievement gap has always existed between most groups on all standardized tests, state Superintendent Terry Bergeson told the Seattle Times the state "must ensure success of all students," as it is the core belief of standards-based education reform.
 Bergeson's goal is to make Washington the first state to eliminate the achievement gap found between ethnic and income groups.

 Math cancelled, science section delay

 On May 8, 2007, Governor Gregoire signed and officially called the delay of the math and science sections of the WASL test.
 Students in the Class of 2008 will still have to only pass the reading and writing sections.
 On March 26, 2008, Gregoire effectively tossed out the math section of the 10th-grade WASL, largely due to low pass rates and debate over its long list of problems, to be replaced by math tests at the end of classes.

 The math WASL will count as a graduation requirement in 2011 and then be replaced in 2014 by end-of-course exams.
 The math end-of-course exams will be administered after Algebra and Geometry, and will be taken at the completion of the course.
 This means that some students may achieve their math graduation requirements prior to even entering high school, which may help ease the stress of taking the WASL for the remaining subjects during their 9th or 10th grade year.
 However, the WASL has been thrown out.
 Starting in 2010, students will no longer have to take the WASL.